-Let the customers know if they can exchange, get partial or full refund.
+Let the customers know if they can exchange, get a partial or full refund.
 You can even test to see which offerings your customers prefer.
-Clearly state how they need to request for refund, return or exchange.
+Clearly state how they need to request for a refund, return or exchange.
 Explain if they need to use the original packaging or their own, and where they can drop the parcel.

 For tickets or bookings, you can do something like how Malindo do it here.

 6. Disclose any fees associated with returns